munaai/collab-notes-ecs/README.md

 # Containerised Real-Time Collaborative Notes on ECS

-A collaborative, real-time note editor where multiple users can edit, view, and synchronise simultaneously, ensuring updates are synchronised instantly and reliably across all clients.
+A collaborative, real-time note editor where multiple users can edit and view simultaneously.
+Updates are synchronised instantly across all clients, ensuring a smooth collaboration experience.

 This setup automates the deployment of the application on **AWS ECS Fargate**, removing the need for manual resource provisioning through the AWS Console.
 By using **Terraform** and **GitHub Actions**, the entire infrastructure and deployment process is **repeatable, consistent, and efficient** — reducing human error and saving time across development and operations.